nameer-rizvi/sb/README.md

 `npm run app`

-Install npm dependencies, build the react app using webpack's production configs and serve the build through express.
+Install npm dependencies, build the react app using webpack's production configs and run the express server in production mode.

 _Recommended for deploying the application in a production/staging environment._